gbdev/pandocs/content/Video_Display.md

 These two registers specify the address at which the transfer will read data from.
-Normally, this should be either in ROM, SRAM or WRAM, thus either in range 0000-7FF0 or A000-DFF0. \[Note : this has yet to be tested on Echo RAM, OAM, FEXX, IO and HRAM\].
+Normally, this should be either in ROM, SRAM or WRAM, thus either in range 0000-7FF0 or A000-DFF0. \[Note: this has yet to be tested on Echo RAM, OAM, FEXX, IO and HRAM\].
 Trying to specify a source address in VRAM will cause garbage to be copied.